merge-simpson/demo-jwt-hexa-multi-nosecurity/README.md

 ## 3. Run or Debug

-You can run this applications now.
+You can run the applications now.